-The Company generated cash flow from operating activities of \$107.8 million for the year ended December 31, 2019, relative to \$99.4 million in the prior year.
-Operating cash flow was favourably impacted by strong profitability at both of our segments.
+The Company generated cash flow from operating activities of \$291.8 million for the year ended December 31, 2020, relative to \$107.8 million in the prior year.
+Operating cash flow was favourably impacted by strong profitability at both of our segments, as well as improved non-cash working capital management.
+The prior year period was also impacted by the cash payment made in connection with the settlement of the LTIA.
 We believe that cash from operations and other existing resources, including our revolving credit facility described below, will continue to be adequate to satisfy the ongoing working capital needs of the Company.

 In June 2019, in connection with the acquisition of Global Restoration, we entered into a \$890 million amended and restated credit agreement, consisting of our existing \$450 million revolving credit facility and a new \$440 million term loan (drawn in a single advance).
-The maturity date of the revolving credit facility remains January 2023, and the maturity date of the term loan is June 2024, with repayments of 5% per annum, paid quarterly, beginning in September 2020, with the balance payable at maturity.
+The maturity date of the revolving credit facility remains January 2023, and the maturity date of the term loan is June 2024, with repayments of 5% per annum, paid quarterly, which began in September 2020, with the balance payable at maturity.

 We have outstanding \$150 million of senior secured notes bearing interest at a rate of 3.84% to 4.84%, depending on leverage ratios.
-As of December 31, 2019, the current interest rate is 4.84%.
-The senior secured notes are due on January 16, 2025, with five annual equal repayments beginning on January 16, 2021.
+As of December 31, 2020, the current interest rate is 3.84%.
+The senior secured notes are due on January 16, 2025, with five annual equal repayments which began on January 16, 2021.

-During 2019, we invested cash in acquisitions as follows: an aggregate of \$579.9 million (net of cash acquired) in fifteen new business acquisitions, \$10.1 million in contingent consideration payments related to previously completed acquisitions, and \$30.6 million in acquisitions of redeemable non-controlling interests ("RNCI").
+During 2020, we invested cash in acquisitions as follows: an aggregate of \$98.6 million (net of cash acquired) in six new business acquisitions, \$4.7 million in contingent consideration payments related to previously completed acquisitions, and \$20.2 million in acquisitions of redeemable non-controlling interests ("RNCI").

-In relation to acquisitions completed during the past three years, we have outstanding contingent consideration, assuming all contingencies are satisfied and payment is due in full, totalling \$14.4 million as at December 31, 2019 (December 31, 2018 - \$13.3 million).
+In relation to acquisitions completed during the past three years, we have outstanding contingent consideration, assuming all contingencies are satisfied and payment is due in full, totalling \$24.1 million as at December 31, 2020 (December 31, 2019 - \$14.4 million).
 The contingent consideration liability is recognized at fair value upon acquisition and is updated to fair value each quarter.
-The contingent consideration is based on achieving specified earnings levels, and is paid or payable after the end of the contingency period, which extends to July 2022.
-We estimate that a majority of the contingent consideration outstanding as of December 31, 2019 will ultimately be paid.
+The contingent consideration is based on achieving specified earnings levels, and is paid or payable after the end of the contingency period, which extends to September 2023.
+We estimate that a majority of the contingent consideration outstanding as of December 31, 2020 will ultimately be paid.

-Capital expenditures for the year were \$46.6 million (2018 - \$40.6 million), which consisted primarily of office leasehold improvements, new vehicles and productivity-enhancing information technology systems in both of our operating segments.
+Capital expenditures for the year were \$39.4 million (2019 - \$46.6 million), which consisted primarily of service vehicle fleet replacements and additions in the FirstService Brands segment, as well as information technology system and hardware investments in both of our operating segments.

-Net indebtedness as at December 31, 2019 was \$645.6 million, versus \$268.2 million at December 31, 2018.
+Net indebtedness as at December 31, 2020 was \$405.3 million, versus \$645.6 million at December 31, 2019.
 Net indebtedness is calculated as the current and non-current portions of long-term debt less cash and cash equivalents.
-We were in compliance with the covenants contained in our credit agreement and the agreement governing our senior secured notes as at December 31, 2019 and we expect to remain in compliance with such covenants going forward.
+We were in compliance with the covenants contained in our credit agreement and the agreement governing our senior secured notes as at December 31, 2020 and we expect to remain in compliance with such covenants going forward.